Hey Jude: Cover versions and McCartney live performances

-In 1968, R&B singer Wilson Pickett released a cover recorded at Muscle Shoals Sound Studio, with a guitar part played by a young Duane Allman, who recommended the song to Pickett.
+In 1968, R&B singer Wilson Pickett released a cover of the song from his album Hey Jude recorded at FAME Studios, with a guitar part played by a young Duane Allman, who recommended the song to Pickett.
 Eric Clapton commented, "I remember hearing [it] and calling either Ahmet Ertegun or Tom Dowd and saying, 'Who's that guitar player?' ...
 To this day, I've never heard better rock guitar playing on an R&B record.
 It's the best."
 Session musician Jimmy Johnson, who played on the recording, said that Allman's solo "created Southern rock".
 Pickett's version reached number 23 on the Hot 100 and 13 on the Billboard R&B chart.

 "Hey Jude" was one of the few Beatles songs that Elvis Presley covered, when he rehearsed the track at his 1969 Memphis sessions with producer Chips Moman, a recording that appeared on the 1972 album Elvis Now.
 A medley of "Yesterday" and "Hey Jude" was included on the 1999 reissue of Presley's 1970 live album On Stage.
 Katy Perry performed "Hey Jude" as part of the 2012 MusiCares Person of the Year concert honouring McCartney.

 McCartney played "Hey Jude" throughout his 1989–90 world tour, his first tour since Lennon's murder in 1980.
-McCartney had considered including it as the closing song on his band Wings' 1975 tours, but decided that "it just didn't feel right."
+McCartney had considered including it as the closing song on his band Wings' 1975 Wings Over the World Tour, but decided that "it just didn't feel right."
 He has continued to feature the song in his concerts, leading the audience in organised singalongs whereby different segments of the crowd – such as those in a certain section of the venue, then only men followed by only the women – chant the "Na-na-na na" refrain.

-McCartney played "Hey Jude" as the final act during the Super Bowl XXXIX halftime show on 6 February 2005.

-McCartney performed "Hey Jude" in the White House East Room as part of a concert honoring him with the Library of Congress Gershwin Prize for Popular Song in June 2010.

-McCartney also sang the song in the closing moments of the opening ceremony of the 2012 Summer Olympics hosted in London.
-On 4 August 2012, McCartney led the crowd in a rendition of "Hey Jude" while watching cycling at the velodrome.
+He performed the song at the White House in June 2010, and at the end of the opening ceremony of the 2012 Summer Olympics in London.